devhawala/dodo/readme.md

 - Boot
 - Printing
 - Filing
+- Mailing

-(although in most cases the implementation is incomplete regarding the specification, the services provide a working and useful subset for working "as usual" with XDE and GlobalView/ViewPoint)
+(although in most cases the implementation is incomplete regarding the specification, the services provide a working and useful subset for working "as usual" with XDE resp.
+StarOS, ViewPoint or GlobalView)

 In fact, Dodo is not a single Java program, but a set of programs creating a simple virtual network infrastructure, a kind of XNS-over-TCP/IP.
 This virtual